Al-Naemi, Mai, Lee, Hyun-Jung ORCID: 0000-0003-3386-4959 and Reade, Carol

 Abstract

-While much has been written on English lingua franca policy in MNCs, less is known about how indigenous factors shape its practice.
-Through a 10-month ethnographic study utilizing participant observation in an Arabian Gulf-based MNC with an English lingua franca mandate, we develop a conceptual framework of Gulf-specific translanguaging practices that we identified between employees of different language groups and among Gulf nationals.
-We further conceptualize the strategic use of these translanguaging types depending on formal and informal contexts at the HQ and at the plant.
-Our findings challenge the reliance on a single standard language as lingua franca for communication in a linguistically diverse workforce, and indicate the value of indigenous forms of translanguaging for enhancing communication and linguistic inclusion.
+While much has been written on lingua franca policy, less is known about how indigenous factors shape its practice.
+Through a 10-month ethnographic study of naturally occurring conversations in a Gulf-based MNC with an English lingua franca mandate, we develop a conceptual framework of Gulf-specific translanguaging practices identified among employees.
+We further conceptualize the strategic use of these translanguaging types in formal and informal contexts at the HQ and at the plant.
+Our findings challenge the reliance on a single standard language as lingua franca, and indicate the value of indigenous forms of translanguaging for enhancing communication and linguistic inclusion.

 Item Type: | Article |